MechanicalRabbit/DataKnots.jl/doc/src/reference.md

 ```

 The general case `run` permits easy use of a specific input data
 source.
+It `run` applies the pipeline `F` to the input dataset
-Since the 1st argument is a `DataKnot` and dispatch is
+`db` elementwise with the context `params`.
+Since the 1st
+argument is a `DataKnot` and dispatch is unambiguous, the second
-unambiguous, the second argument to the method can be
+argument to the method can be automatically converted to a
-automatically converted to a `Pipeline` using `Lift`.
+`Pipeline` using `Lift`.

 Therefore, we can write the following examples.